harrelfe/blogdown/content/post/backwards-probs.md

 when workup bias exists).  p-values and type I errors are backwards-information-flow measures, and clinical researchers and regulators come to believe that type I error is the error of interest.
  They also very frequently misinterpret p-values.
-The p-value is one minus spec, and power is sens.
+Type I error is one minus spec, and power is sens.
 The posterior probability is exactly analogous to the probability of disease.